 Alternatively, 20% suspensions (w/v) of post-mortem tissue may be used.
 These should be made by macerating the solid tissues in serum-free culture maintenance medium using standard grinding or shearing techniques and inoculating monolayers as before.
 The release of virus from solid tissue can be achieved in several ways.
 Perhaps the easiest is with a pestle and mortar, but this technique requires the use of sterile sand as an abrasive.
 Alternatively, tissue may be ground without an abrasive using all-glass grinders, for example, a Ten Broeck grinder.
 Shearing techniques are equally applicable using laboratory blenders.
 Virus-containing suspensions are clarified by low-speed centrifugation.
 The volume of the inoculum is not critical; a working volume is between 1 and 2 ml.
 Commonly used antibiotics are penicillin and streptomycin in combination, each at a concentration of 100 IU/ml or 100 µg/ml, respectively.
 A similar broad-spectrum cover can be obtained using neomycin at 50 µgµl/ml.
 Amphotericin B should be included at 2.5 µg/ml.

 The inoculum should be removed after 1–2 hours and replaced with fresh medium.
 Thereafter, the culture maintenance medium should be decanted and replaced every 2 or 3 days and the monolayer observed microscopically for the development of cytopathic effects (CPE).
 These are characterised by refractility, cell rounding, cell retraction with elongated cytoplasmic bridges (stellate cells) and/or syncytium formation.
 The speed with which the CPE develops varies by substrate and probably by strain of virus also.
 Up to 12 days should be allowed in primary cells, a week in Vero and 2–5 days in B95a cells or Vero cells expressing SLAM.
 Blind passages may be attempted before declaring an important sample negative.
-Isolates of virus can be partially identified by the demonstration of morbillivirus-specific precipitinogens in infected cell debris, or completely identified by either RT-PCR using RPV-specific primers (see below) or the demonstration of specific immunofluorescence using a RPV-specific monoclonal antibody.
+Isolates of virus can be partially identified by the demonstration of morbillivirus-specific precipitinogens in infected cell debris or completely identified by either RT-PCR using RPV-specific primers (see below) or the demonstration of specific immunofluorescence using a RPV-specific monoclonal antibody.

 Category: [addition, deletion, change, editorial, general]